Harmony is Key!

 Often this is the case, because they are in a different tonal key.
 Songs in incompatible keys simply sound dissonant when mixed together.

-To mix your songs harmonically, you will first have to figure out, what key they are in.
+To mix your songs harmonically, you first have to figure out, what key they are in.
 And if you're a good musician, you might be able to do so, by listening and playing chords on your piano.
 Most likely though, you are much better off letting beaTunes determine the keys of your songs automatically with its kick-ass, state of the art key detector.

 Here's how it works